 And those are all pretty good prices for what you get, especially when it comes with Photoshop attached.

-Capture One can be even more confusing with having perpetual licenses, subscriptions and different versions with support for Sony or Fuji cameras only.
-Meaning you can get the Pro version with support for all the camera profiles they have or if you shoot only Sony or Fuji – save a few dollars with picking up support only for their camera profiles.
+Capture One can be even more confusing with having perpetual licenses, subscriptions, and different versions with support for Sony or Fuji cameras only.
+Meaning you can get the Pro version with support for all the camera profiles they have or if you shoot only Sony or Fuji or Nikon – save a few dollars with picking up support only for their camera profiles.
 Your options here are:

 Capture One Pro Perpetual for €349 (no subscription).
 Approx. $393